pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

                                       empty string the server should return no properties.
       -o, --names-only                Retrieve only the returned object names.
-      -s, --sort                      Sort into alphabetical order by classname.
       -n, --namespace <name>          Namespace to use for this operation, instead of the default namespace of the connection -S, --summary                   Return only summary of objects (count).